kainazzzo/printstreamer/docs/OBS_URLSOURCE_OVERLAY.md

 The `/stream/obs-urlsource/overlay` endpoint provides real-time printer overlay data in JSON format that is compatible with the [OBS URLSource plugin](https://github.com/royshil/obs-urlsource/tree/0.4.0).

+Note: PrintStreamer formats many overlay fields server-side so the OBS side can treat values as presentation-ready strings.
+Numeric values (temperatures, speed, flow, filament) are rounded and returned as strings to simplify templates in OBS

 ## Endpoint

 - **URL**: `http://<printstreamer-host>:<port>/stream/obs-urlsource/overlay`